danwinship/knftables/README.md

 versions of `nft` is not currently supported because it would be unexpectedly heavyweight to emulate on systems that don't have it, so it is better (for now) to force callers to implement it by hand.

-`ListRules` returns `Rule` objects without the `Rule` field filled in, because it uses the JSON API to list the rules, but there is no easy way to convert the JSON rule representation back into plaintext form.
-This means that it is only useful when either (a) you know the order of the rules in the chain, but want to know their handles, or (b) you can recognize the rules you are looking for by their comments, rather than the rule bodies.

 ## Possible future changes